-On Wednesday, this week, the Colonel's beloved Corps celebrates it's 235th birthday, and a day later our nation sets aside the day to honor all those who have served the nation in its armed forces.
+On Friday, next week, the Colonel's beloved Marine Corps celebrates it's 242nd birthday, and a day later our nation sets aside the day to honor all those who have served the nation in its armed forces.
 In honor of the occasion, the Colonel republishes the following, one of the first posts on the Colonel's Corner:

 November is an important month for Marines, and is particularly a month tied to memories for this Marine.
 The obvious reason for its importance to Marines is that the Corps celebrates its establishment on 10 November.
 On that date in 1775, nearly 9 months BEFORE the signing of the Declaration of Independence, a rebellious outlaw group of landed gentry and merchants, ostensibly acting in representation of the will of the people of the 13 British colonies in North America, and calling themselves the Continental Congress, resolved that two battalions of Marines be raised for service with an all but non-existent rebel fleet (a resolution for establishing a navy had only been passed less than 4 weeks previous).
 Marines attach great celebratory import to the date 10 November, but few realize that the two battalions initially authorized by Congress were actually never raised.